YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRNLOGFAIL
 -------------------

-TRNLOGFAIL, Translation of environmental variable xxxx failed
+TRNLOGFAIL, Translation of (VMS) logical name or (UNIX) environment variable xxxx failed

 Compile Time Error: This indicates that the translation of the indicated environment variable failed.
 The message is accompanied with another message describing the failure type and the reason behind it.
 Most probable cause of the failure could be resource limitation.